mariaciceri/first_project/TESTING.md

 * CSS
     - One warning was found in the CSS style sheet when running on the official W3C validator:
         + the background color for the button is the same as the border color.
-This is intentional.
+This is intentional and it is working as intended.

 ![Screenshot of the CSS W3C validation webpage with no errors and one warning](assets/images-doc/validation-css.png)
 ![Screenshot of the warning in the CSS validator site](assets/images-doc/warning.png)